teresa-m/training-material/topics/ecology/tutorials/NEAL_tutorial/tutorial.md

 # Get data

-So, the first step is to download and upload your audio file to Galaxy.
+So, the first step is to your audio file into Galaxy.
 In this tutorial, we will use the recording mentioned earlier, but feel free to use your own file(s).
 The NEAL interactive tool allows working on multiple files, so you can upload the number of files you want.

 > <hands-on-title> Data Upload </hands-on-title>